APAC Study Day: Costume in Detail

 Julia Creed, Head of Collections at the ROH, and her team, Laura Brown, Catriona Cannon, and Paris Hart, showed us around the sparkling new, eco-friendly Costume Centre, which houses the making workshop, the wardrobe for current productions, and the historic costume collection, all under one roof.
 The centre contained production and store spaces to marvel at, in which every element of the design had been carefully thought out.In the current wardrobe store, we had a demonstration of the bespoke forklift, which can transport racks of costumes up to 7 metres high.
 The store has four tiers of platforms for costume racks, each with its own overhead sprinkler system.
 It houses the 20,000 costumes in current use by the Royal Opera and Royal Ballet.

-The costume centre also has separate wig and shoe stores and a massive, well-lit costume workshop.
-Upstairs are bespoke workrooms for the new Costume Construction B.A. degree, developed in partnership with Essex College and University of the Arts London.
+The centre also has separate wig and shoe stores, a well-lit costume workshop, and bespoke workrooms for the Costume Construction B.A. degree, developed in partnership with Essex College and University of the Arts London.
 The degree has a conservation element, which the historic collections team hopes will mean that students will work on their holdings.

 The historic collection spaces include a Collections Office where staff can work and researchers can consult archival items, and the store, which has gas suppression fire controls.
 The store currently houses 6,200 items, with ample expansion space.
 The majority is costumes, but the store also holds props, historic furniture, and musical instruments.We were privileged to see collection highlights, such as Margot Fonteyn’s Firebird tutu (1954), Peter Rabbit’s head from The Tales of Beatrix Potter (1970), and a psychedelic costume designed by Cecil Beaton for the Royal Opera’s 1963 production of Turandot.
 We were also shown how tutus are preserved in bespoke boxes with padding.

-After a production is no longer part of the repertoire, some costumes may be selected for the historic collection.
+Once a production leaves the repertoire, some costumes may be selected for the historic collection.
 Creed explained that the acquisition of costumes is based on three main criteria: if the wearer was significant, if the production was iconic, or if the costume used innovative making techniques.

 Dramatically overlooking Dartford Crossing, the 14-acre complex includes an Education Centre, a Backstage Centre with a sound stage, a children’s playground, ACME studios for artists, and an historic house, café, allotments, and gardens where free ROH screenings are presented.
 The combination of environmentally excellent buildings linking many arts shows how partnerships can create remarkable creative working spaces, have benefits for the local community, and transform the landscape.
 The project is an inspiring one, which demonstrates how backstage activities can be foregrounded and presented as creative and interesting spaces.The afternoon consisted of presentations in a fully restored barn dating from 1700, on the Production Park site.
 The first two papers demonstrated how innovative digital projects can activate costume collections, while the final presentation provided attendees with practical assistance in caring for their costumes.